Ein Soldat steht bei einem Bundeswehreinsatz vor seinem Spähfahrzeug vom Typ Fennek

 Since the 1990s, the Bundeswehr has been active on long-term operations abroad, sometimes for years: initially in Bosnia and later in Kosovo, as well as on combat operations in Afghanistan.
 At the moment, German soldiers are deployed in Europe, Asia and Africa, as well as in the Mediterranean.

 On these operations abroad, the Bundeswehr makes important contributions to global security and stability.
 German military personnel have a wide variety of tasks.
 For example, they train other armed forces, advise security authorities and provide medical care.
-The Bundeswehr monitors various maritime areas, preventing piracy and protecting World Food Programme shipments.
-Together with its Allies, the Bundeswehr protects NATO’s eastern flank in Lithuania.
+The Bundeswehr monitors various maritime areas, preventing human trafficking and weapons smuggling together with its allies, and protecting NATO’s eastern flank, airspace and sea territories.

 Operation badges on a uniform